humanwhocodes/env/README.md

 const username = env.require("USERNAME");
 ```

 You can also specify an alternate object to read variables from.
-This can be useful for testing:
+This can be useful for testing or in the browser (where there is no environment variable to read from by default):

 ```js
 const env = new Env({